TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • Priority security, parking discounts, and complimentary value services at Toronto Pearson Airport (YYZ)

-Best benefits: Tie
+Best benefits: tie

-The TD Aeroplan VIP and Amex Platinum both offer a partial NEXUS credit and comparable dining, hotel, car rental, and member benefits.
-You can break the tie by asking yourself a single question: "Do you like to fly Air Canada?"
+The TD Aeroplan Visa Infinite Privilege Credit Card and The Platinum Card both offer a partial NEXUS credit and comparable dining, hotel, car rental, and member benefits.
+You can break the tie by asking yourself a single question: Do you like to fly with Air Canada?

 Best insurance: TD Aeroplan Visa Infinite Privilege Credit Card